stereolabs/zed-ros2-examples/tutorials/zed_robot_integration/README.md

 ### Add a joint to the URDF to place the ZED Camera on the Robot

 This is the most important part of the `xacro` file.
-Here we can connect the camera to the robot and define its position and orientation.
+Here we can connect the camera to the robot, and define the relative position and orientation.

 The ZED URDF defines a reference link called `<camera_name>_camera_link`.
-This is the link to connect the camera to an existing Robot URDF.
+This is the link that must be used to connect the camera to the URDF that describes a robot.

 The most common way to place the camera on the robot is to add a joint that connects `<camera_name>_camera_link` to the `base_link` frame of the robot.

-This is not mandatory, you can connect the camera to each link of the robot.
+This is not mandatory, you can connect the camera to the link of the robot that you prefer.
 In any case, it is important that the TF chain `map` -> `odom` -> `[...]` -> `<camera_name>_camera_link` is not broken (see [REP 105](https://www.ros.org/reps/rep-0105.html) as a reference).

-There is an important thing to be taken into consideration: if you use the ZED Positional Tracking module and you set `pos_tracking.publish_tf` to `true`, then the `<camera_name>_camera_link` must be the root frame of the robot to correctly localize it on the map.
+There is an important matter that needs to be considered: if you plan to use the ZED Positional Tracking module, and you set the parameter `pos_tracking.publish_tf` of the ZED node to `true`, then **the `<camera_name>_camera_link` must be the root frame of the robot** to correctly localize it on the map.

-The following part of the `zed_robot_mono.urdf.xacro` create the joint according to the value of the argument `use_zed_localization`:
+The following part of the `zed_robot_mono.urdf.xacro` allows to create the joint according to the value of the argument `use_zed_localization`:

 ```xml
   <!-- Add a joint to connect the ZED Camera to the robot -->